Abraham-Solis/suNodeKu/README.md

   - [Questions](#questions)

   ## Description
   SuNodeKu is an interactive puzzle challenge.
 Presented with a polished and responsive UI, SuNodeKu offers a competitive sudoku challenge to all who are willing to give it their best shot.
-SuNodeKu allows the user to select a difficulty level to generate a solvable sudoku grid in which  number of completed games, and total amount of games are recorded in your presonal profile and also on the overall server against other users.
+There are multiple challenge levels starting from Easy and going up to Expert difficulty.
+The user is then able to select a difficulty level to generate a solvable sudoku grid in which  number of completed games, and total amount of games are recorded in your presonal profile and also on the overall server against other users.

   ## Installation
   *Steps required to install project and how to get the development environment running:*